This website allows the public to search and find relevant clinical trials. It is also for approved external groups to reconnect to the ANZCTR’s API.

 Treatment: Drugs - venetoclax

-Part 2: Expansion will enroll additional participants to further investigate the regimen including sabatolimab at the higher dose, azacitidine and venetoclax.
-Participants data from Part 1 and Part 2 treated with the higher dose will be combined to determine the complete remission rate.
+Part 2 (did not start as recruitment was stopped in Part 1) Expansion was to enroll additional participants to further investigate the regimen including sabatolimab at the higher dose, azacitidine and venetoclax.
+Participants data from Part 1 and Part 2 treated with the higher dose was to have been combined to determine the complete remission rate.

 Treatment: Drugs: sabatolimab

-Sabatolimab will be administered at a low dose (Safety run-in (Part 1) cohort 1) or a high dose (Safety run-in (Part 1) cohort 2 and Expansion (Part 2)) via i.v. infusion over 30 minutes on Day 8 of every treatment cycle.
+Sabatolimab was administered at a low dose (Safety run-in (Part 1) cohort 1) or a high dose (Safety run-in (Part 1) cohort 2) via i.v. infusion over 30 minutes on Day 8 of every treatment cycle.
+Cycle = 28 days

 Treatment: Drugs: azacitidine

-A standard dose of azacitidine will be given subcutaneously or intravenously every day for seven consecutive days on days 1-7 of a confirmed treatment cycle.
-In keeping with standard clinical practice, the alternative schedules for five consecutive days on days 1-5, followed by a two day break, then two consecutive days on days 8-9 will be permitted (alternative schedule).
+A standard dose of azacitidine was given subcutaneously or intravenously every day for seven consecutive days on days 1-7 of a confirmed treatment cycle.
+In keeping with standard clinical practice, the alternative schedules for five consecutive days on days 1-5, followed by a two day break, then two consecutive days on days 8-9 was permitted (alternative schedule).

 Treatment: Drugs: venetoclax

-Venetoclax film-coated tablets will be administered at a dose of 400 mg orally or corresponding reduced dose for concomitant use with P-gp inhibitors or moderate or strong CYP3A4 inhibitors, once a day, from C1D1 to C1D14 during the treatment cycle.
-No ramp-up for venetoclax is necessary.
+Venetoclax film-coated tablets was administered at a dose of 400 mg orally or corresponding reduced dose for concomitant use with P-gp inhibitors or moderate or strong CYP3A4 inhibitors, once a day, from C1D1 to C1D14 during the treatment cycle.
+No ramp-up for venetoclax was necessary.

 Intervention code [1] 0 0